levipereira/deepstream-yolo-e2e/README.md

-# DeepStream / YOLO - Detection and Segmentation with End2End
+# DeepStream / YOLO - Detection and Segmentation with End2End Implementation

 Implementation of End-to-End YOLO Models for DeepStream